-How can I access a refuge
+How can I access Wight DASH services?

 If a woman is looking for a refuge space on the Isle of Wight they can contact our helpline number 01983 825981.
 If there is a room available we will run through a referral form to make sure we can meet the needs of the woman and any children she has with her.
 Providing that is the case we will then make arrangements for admission to the refuge.
 We are unable to provide any financial assistance with travel to the Island.
 If we have no space or we are unable to meet the needs of the woman / family we will do what we can to find alternative accommodation for you either on or off the Island.

 Refuge spaces are available for single women and women with children.